pglombardo/PasswordPusher/Configuration.md

 See the following sections for the area you are interested in.

+# How to Configure the Application

+_The easiest way to configure Password Pusher is by environment variables._

+Password Pusher uses a centralized [settings.yml](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml) file for application configuration.
+Values in that file can be modified by the environment variables listed below.

+The [settings.yml](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml) file also itself contains comments with explanations.

+## Alternative: Configuration with a Custom settings.yml File

+If you prefer, you can take the [default settings.yml file](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml), modify it and apply it to the Password Pusher Docker container.

+Inside the Password Pusher Docker container, the application code exists in the path `/opt/PasswordPusher/` and the `settings.yml` file is located at `/opt/PasswordPusher/config/settings.yml`.

+To replace this file with your own custom version, you can launch the Docker container with a bind mount option:

+    --mount type=bind,source=/path/settings.yml,target=/opt/PasswordPusher/config/settings.yml

 # Application Encryption

 Password Pusher encrypts sensitive data in the database.
 This requires a randomly generated encryption key for each application instance.